erickmoore/pcpolicy/README.md

 ## Overview

-PCPOLICY is a command line utility that allows for bulk updating of Prisma Cloud policies.
+`pcpolicy` is a command line utility that allows for bulk updating of Prisma Cloud policies.
 It supports applying enable/disable actions, changing policy severities, and filtering policies based on various criteria.

 ## Installation

-To install PCPOLICY, you need to have Python 3 and pip installed on your machine.
-You can install PCPOLICY using the following commands:
+To install `pcpolicy`, you need to have Python 3 and pip installed on your machine.
+You can install `pcpolicy` using the following commands:

 ```sh
 # Install build tools